Loading [Contrib]/a11y/accessibility-menu.js

 The easiest method is placing the ./nextflow ... command into a batch script and submitting it to Slurm with sbatch.
 The manager process will run on the allocated compute node, and all tasks are configured to use the local executor; it's even possible to use srun in your processes to run tasks which include MPI applications.

 The major benefit of this method, besides simplicity, is only the initial submission waits in a Slurm queue; it is a good pattern for a workflow which includes a very large number of small tasks.
-One should not combine this method with the Nextflow 'Slurm' executor because the job running the Nextflow manager is likely to end before the requested task is finished waiting in a queue.
+It is the wrong approach if any individual tasks, or the sum total of all tasks, require longer than the single job wall time limit to complete.

 There are two significant caveats to running the Nextflow workflow process directly inside a Slurm job allocation: